Biden sending 1,500 troops for Mexico border migrant surge - KESQ

 By COLLEEN LONG, AAMER MADHANI and TARA COPP

-WASHINGTON (AP) — The Biden administration will send 1,500 troops to the U.S.-Mexico border ahead of an expected migrant surge following the end of coronavirus pandemic-era restrictions, according to four administration officials.
+WASHINGTON (AP) — The Biden administration will send 1,500 active-duty troops to the U.S.-Mexico border starting next week, ahead of an expected migrant surge following the end of coronavirus pandemic-era restrictions.

-Military personnel will do data entry, warehouse support and other administrative tasks so that U.S. Customs and Border Protection can focus on fieldwork, the officials said.
-The troops will not do law enforcement work and will be sent down for roughly 90 days, though their presence can be extended if necessary.
-The officials were not authorized to speak publicly about the request and spoke to The Associated Press on the condition of anonymity.
-It’s unclear when the troops would be deployed.
+Military personnel will do data entry, warehouse support and other administrative tasks so that U.S. Customs and Border Protection can focus on fieldwork, White House spokeswoman Karine Jean-Pierre said Tuesday.
+The troops “will not be performing law enforcement functions or interacting with immigrants, or migrants,” Jean-Pierre said.
+“This will free up Border Patrol agents to perform their critical law enforcement duties.”

+They will be deployed for 90 days, and will be pulled from the Army and Marine Corps, and Defense Secretary Lloyd Austin will look to backfill with National Guard or Reserve troops during that period, Pentagon spokesman Air Force Brig.
+Gen. Pat Ryder said.
+There are already 2,500 National Guard members at the border.

-The COVID-19 restrictions allowed U.S. officials to turn away tens of thousands of migrants crossing the southern border, but those restrictions will lift May 11, and border officials are bracing for an expected surge of migrants.
+The COVID-19 restrictions have allowed U.S. officials to turn away tens of thousands of migrants crossing the southern border, but those restrictions will lift May 11, and border officials are bracing for a surge.
 Even amid the restrictions, the administration has seen record numbers of people crossing the border, and President Joe Biden has responded by cracking down on those who cross illegally and by creating new pathways meant to offer alternatives to a dangerous and often deadly journey.

-Biden’s actions follow similar moves by then-President Donald Trump, who deployed active duty troops to the border to assist border patrol personnel in processing large migrant caravans, on top of National Guard forces that were already working in that capacity.
-There are already roughly 2,700 National Guard members at the border.

-The Pentagon on Tuesday approved the request for troops by the Department of Homeland Security, which manages the border, one of the officials said.

 For Biden, who announced his Democratic reelection campaign a week ago, the decision signals his administration is taking seriously an effort to tamp down the number of illegal crossings, a potent source of Republican attacks, and sends a message to potential border crossers not to attempt the journey.
 But it also draws potentially unwelcome comparisons to Biden’s Republican predecessor, whose policies Biden frequently criticized.
 Congress, meanwhile, has refused to take any substantial immigration-related actions.